uqlibrary/technology-training/README.md

  quarto preview <path/to/the_source.qmd>
  ```

- 3. Once you are happy with the changes, publish the new version (making sure to point to the file that was modified, so you don't re-build the whole website):
+ 3. Once you are happy with the changes, publish them:

  ```
- quarto publish <path/to/the_source.qmd>
+ quarto publish gh-pages
  ```

  4. And don't forget to commit and push your changes to this repository.